-Bone spurs or Osteophyte foot formation on the top of the foot could also be described as a bone spur on top of the foot.
+Curious about the small pain in your foot?
+Bone spurs or Osteophyte foot formation could be the cause of this nuisance.
+Osteophyte could also be described as a bone spur that resides on top of the foot.
 These types of formations can form on the joint or the bones of the spine, but often form where two or more bones meet.
-They are most frequently seen on the foot or heel, fingers or big toe, lower back, knee, shoulder, or neck area.
+Some common areas have been seen on the foot or heel, fingers or toes, lower back, knee, shoulder, or neck area.
 To put it simply, osteophyte formations or bone spurs are the growth of extra bone.

 Symptoms of Osteophyte